 5 MBA Courses to Expect as You Advance Your Education

 It's important to find the right program for your career goals, family life and personal learning style.
-Here are a few ways the Rasmussen College MBA program is designed to meet your needs.
+Here are a few ways the Rasmussen University MBA program is designed to meet your needs.

 Crafted for a digital economy

 Especially in the wake of COVID-19, it’s important to find a program that emphasizes digital literacy and business in the online age.
-At Rasmussen College, for example, digital economy concepts are woven into each course.
+At Rasmussen University, digital economy concepts are woven into each course.
 Not only will you use up-to-date software to complete your assignments and work on real-world projects, but you’ll learn how to use relevant technology for business communication and collaboration.

 Designed to develop crucial soft skills in business

 Understanding the technical issues found in a business plan or knowing how to improve efficiency through process changes is great, but you’ll still need to pair that technical knowledge with the universal soft skills needed to make that change happen.
-The MBA program at Rasmussen College keeps skills like communication, critical thinking, diversity and teamwork, ethics and professional responsibility and information literacy at the forefront of course.
+The MBA program at Rasmussen University keeps skills like communication, critical thinking, diversity, equity and inclusion, ethics and professional responsibility and information literacy at the forefront of course.
 You don’t just learn the textbook material—you apply what you’ve learned to realistic scenarios.

 Flexible options for your lifestyle

 Finding time for education can be a challenge for graduate business students.
-At Rasmussen College, we understand many of our students have significant career obligations and believe that students should not have to compromise on their personal or professional lives to gain an education.
-To help with that, Rasmussen College offers flexible learning options that allow you greater control over how you progress through your MBA courses.
-With 4 start dates a year and plenty of support services for adult learners, you can expect to take control of your own education.
+At Rasmussen University, we understand many of our students have significant career obligations and believe that students should not have to compromise on their personal or professional lives to further their education.
+To help with that, Rasmussen University offers flexible Empowered Learning® courses that use an online competency-based education approach.
+These online courses allow you to learn by taking on real-world projects, keeping you connected with faculty and peers and by providing greater control over how you progress through your coursework.
+With four start dates a year and plenty of support services for adult learners, you can expect to take control of your own education.

 Curriculum developed by business-tested professionals